theonlyfoxy/terraform-hcloud-fcos/README.md

 An `Ignition` `config.yaml` file in the directory with your above `main.tf` is sent to the server and processed there by `Butane`.

-A 4GB VM is required to complete the initial install for the ISO and docker to fit in memory.
+A VM with at least 4GB is required to complete the install for the CoreOS image and docker to fit in memory.
 After install you can use `hcloud server change-type` to reduce the size if required.